 For a restaurant with a main hall, four private rooms, a terrace and a bar, we need at least 7 independent zones.
 Here is a typical configuration using AUDAC equipment:

-Central processor — R2 or MTX88 audio matrix
+Central processor — MAIA8 or LUNA-F audio matrix

-The heart of the system is a multi-zone audio matrix.
-For 7 zones, the R2 (Multi-Zone Digital Audio Matrix) or MTX88 (8-Zone Audio Matrix) is optimal.
-The matrix accepts up to 8 audio input sources and routes any of them to any of 8 output zones — with independent volume control, equalization and priorities.
+The heart of the system is a multi-zone audio matrix processor.
+For 7 zones, the MAIA8 (Mixing Audio Matrix Processor, 16 inputs / 8 outputs) or LUNA-F (Flexible Network Audio Matrix Processor, up to 16 stereo / 32 mono zones) is optimal.
+The processor accepts audio sources and routes any of them to any output zone — with independent volume control, equalization and priorities.

 Amplification — MFA series or SMA/SMQ